entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ```
 ent pro link [contextName]
 ```
-This instructs ent to connect to the Kubernetes containing the Entando Application.
+This provides the instructions for ent to connect to the Kubernetes containing the Entando Application.

 #### Global Profile